Dome Fire (2020): Background

-Fire progression
+Progression

 The fire began after one such lightning strike near Deer Spring, an old ranching qanat located on Cima Dome, at approximately 3:22 p.m.
 PDT on August 15.
 The Mojave National Preserve fire crew, composed of roughly a dozen personnel, was already at the preserve and arrived on the scene near 5:00 pm, when the blaze was around 70 acres.
 The fire, driven by erratic winds, was burning into inaccessible wilderness areas, and passing thunderstorms caused the head of the fire to switch directions rapidly, creating extreme and potentially unsafe conditions for firefighting.
 The combination of challenging firefighting conditions and the inability to get more firefighting resources meant that the crew was forced to pull back for the night.

 By 11:00 a.m. the next morning (August 16), the Dome Fire was more than 16,000 acres.
 Winds gusted up to 20 miles per hour, and temperatures reached a reported 115 degrees.
 This made the fire difficult to stop, and it experienced its largest single day of growth, increasing to more than 40,000 acres.
 During this time it exhibited active fire behavior, including pyrocumulus clouds and fire whirls.
 More resources finally arrived on the 16th, a team of smokejumpers from Redding, California, a helitanker, and multiple fixed-wing aircraft.
 One of those included the Boeing 747-400 Global Supertanker.
 During these first two days, crews also lit backfires—or controlled burns—to stop the Dome Fire's progression to the east, which threatened habitat for the critically endangered desert tortoise.

 Conditions made the going difficult.
 In addition to the wind, temperatures remained extremely high; in the Baker area 20 miles to the west of the fire, temperatures reached a high of 117 degrees on August 17.
 Another challenging factor was the lack of bulldozers, often used to create a firebreak clear of vegetation so as to stop a fire's spread.
 The ecologically sensitive nature of the preserve meant much of the firefighting had to be done by hand, with aircraft supporting when available.

 In the afternoon of August 17, the fire's management was transferred to a Type 2 incident management team, which was able to requisition more personnel and resources.
 Eight aircraft continued to drop water and fire retardant to halt the fire's spread, which also slowed as it encountered rockier areas with sparser vegetation.
 During the peak of the suppression and mop-up effort, more than 180 firefighters were assigned to the Dome Fire.

 On August 20, up to 0.5 inches of rain fell over the burn area, further helping the firefight, and on August 24, the Dome Fire was declared 100% contained.
 The fire's advance was stopped at Morning Star Mine Road to the east, Powerline Road to the south, near Aiken Mine Road to the west, and near the intersection of Cima Road and Zinc Mine Road south of Striped Mountain to the north.